 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

-Home loans with floating interest rates are usually the most competitive rates and they're easier to refinance.
+Home loans with floating interest rates can sometimes offer the most competitive rates and they're easier to refinance.

-But in reality lenders aren’t moving their variable rates up and down every week.
-And on average, floating rate mortgages tend to be cheaper than fixed rates.
-It’s also easier to exit a floating home loan because there are no breaking costs (unlike with a fixed rate).
+However, in reality, lenders aren’t moving their floating interest rates up and down every week.
+It’s also easier to exit a floating home loan because there are no breaking costs (unlike with a fixed rate mortgage).

 |Floating rates||Fixed rates|

-Consider the following factors when comparing variable home loan rates:
+Consider the following factors when comparing mortgages with a floating interest rate: